C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 # Chronic cannabis abuse - a neuro-biological primer
-With over 24 million users, cannabis is the most widely used drug in the USA.
-It's a seemingly harmless substance, abuse however is not to be underestimated and can have tremendous long term consequences.
+With over 24 million users, cannabis is the most widely used drug in the USA; a seemingly harmless substance.
+Abuse, however, should not be underestimated and has lots of long term consequences.

 [![National Survey on Drug Use and Health][cannabis-statistics-image]][cannabis-statistics]